Hot Lemon Tea Recipe: A Healthy and Comforting Drink

 Then how come I am posting a tea recipe.
 This is not my first tea recipe here, few months ago I posted Iced Orange Tea.
 I too have aberrations.

-Hot Lemon Tea is my go-to drink when ill specifically with cold & cough.
+This tea is my go-to drink when ill specifically with cold & cough.
 It immediately gives relief.
 And when I am visiting people and they insist on serving me tea, I ask for lemon tea.
 So this comes as a perfect relief in those situations too. :)

 With oncoming winter do take time to have a sip of this and trust me, you will be a convert.